Text: Michel Heinst, CEO and owner Tech Outlet Ltd

 The promise was tempting in its simplicity: no more own servers, no worries about updates or security patches, and infinite scalability available at the push of a button.
 Anyone investing in their own 'iron' in 2015 was met with pitying looks.

-However, in 2025, the atmosphere has radically changed.
-The honeymoon period with the hyperscalers - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud - is definitively over.
+As of 2025, however, the atmosphere has radically changed.
+The honeymoon phase with the hyperscalers - Amazon Web Services (AWS), Microsoft Azure, and Google Cloud - is definitively over.
 What began as a flirtation with flexibility and modernization has turned into a stifling marriage for many Dutch organizations, characterized by vendor lock-in, unpredictable cost explosions, and a fundamental lack of control over their own data.

-IDC predicts that by 2026, no less than 65% of enterprises will switch to a hybrid model, where data processing and AI tasks are moved back to the edge or on-premise environments.
-McKinsey signals a clear trend reversal: CIOs in Europe are shifting their focus from pure cloud adoption to digital sovereignty and cost control.
+IDC predicts that by 2026, as many as 65% of enterprises will switch to a hybrid model, where data processing and AI tasks are moved back to the edge or on-premise environments.
+McKinsey notes a clear trend break: CIOs in Europe are shifting their focus from pure cloud adoption to digital sovereignty and cost control.

 This report analyzes not only the numbers but also the human and organizational stories behind this movement.
 Why does a successful SaaS entrepreneur choose to leave the cloud for dedicated servers?
 Why does the Dutch government shudder at the thought of American data seizures?
 And is it technically and financially feasible to regain control?